Astier de Villatte

 As we welcome the brand’s extensive collections online, we talk creative energy with the its enigmatic foundersShop now

 Having met in the ‘90s at the Beaux Arts school in Paris, young designers Benoît Astier de Villatte and Ivan Pericoli turned their attention to ceramics - bringing together a group of creatives and experimenting with a kiln inherited from Astier de Villatte’s father.
 A flagship store on Rue Saint-Honoré followed in 2000, with carefully trained artisans hand-crafting every perfectly imperfect piece from an antique workshop in Bastille.
 Today the unmistakably French brand remains small-scale, led by spirit and feeling, rather than commercial demands.
-Sitting down with its enigmatic founders at the new Liberty London space on 3, we talked creative energy, like-minded collaborators and finding inspiration in the neglected.
+Visiting the enigmatic founders at the brand’s Paris studio, we talked creative energy, like-minded collaborators and finding inspiration in the neglected.

 How did Astier de Villatte come into fruition?Often when I’m asked, I say by mistake but really, we wanted to do something creative after art school and it happened that Benoît’s father had a kiln.
 In the beginning, we were making a lot of furniture and so we used to the kiln to create ceramics to decorate it.
 We didn’t do much white at first.
 We waxed the pottery we did, painted it and then took a little booth in a show in Paris.
 American, Japanese and English people came and they bought everything, so we had to start a business!Shop Astier de Villatte